microlina/iStarLab/README.md

 ---
 This project was developed by Catarina Gralha as part of her MSc dissertation, conducted at the Informatics Department of Faculdade de Ciências e Tecnolgia, Univerisdade NOVA de Lisboa (FCT/UNL), Portugal.

-The tool and its usage are described in the paper:
+The tool and its usage are described in the papers:

 *Gralha, C., Goulão, M., & Araújo, J. (2014, June).
 Identifying Modularity Improvement Opportunities in Goal-oriented Requirements Models.
 In Advanced Information Systems Engineering (pp. 91-104).
 Springer Berlin Heidelberg.*